xpack-dev-tools/qemu-arm-xpack/README-DEVELOP.md

 The Ubuntu XBB is currently a dedicated Ubuntu Desktop 18 LTS 64-bit.
 It can run on any virtualisation platform, or even be a physical machine.
-However, for consistent and reproducible results, it is recommended to avoid installiing many other packages and use it as a general purpose machine, thus a virtual machine is prefered.
+However, for consistent and reproducible results, it is recommended to avoid installing many other packages and use it as a general purpose machine, thus a virtual machine is preferred.

 To install it, please read the separate
 [The Ubuntu Native XBB](https://github.com/xpack/xpack-build-box/tree/master/ubuntu/README-NATIVE.md)